Brazil: A Playground Called Amazon

 The farm is so well cared for that it seems like the setting for margarine commercials.
 At this point of the day, the children have already swum in the river, helped to care for the cattle and laughed at each other as they tried to ride a bull.
 Daniel, who loves life in the country, had to ask for his father’s help to climb onto the beast, which was far too big for him, but, once on top, he balanced himself well and struck a cowboy pose.

 The play was interrupted when their mother called them for a snack.
 Fruits from trees that the children themselves planted in the family grove covered half of the table, on the verandah beside the house.
 Cirede, the children’s mother, served impressively good carambola juice as she smiled and pointed to a brightly colored macaw, which excitedly flew from tree to tree in an attempt to stay close to the family.

 Mimosa the macaw lives free around the house and is one of the children’s pets.
-Faithful as a dog, she always trees to stay close by.
+Faithful as a dog, she always tries to stay close by.
 She eats fruit directly from the family’s hands, and sometimes makes noises to draw attention.

 “Mimosa is like a sister, she’s family,” says Nathália.

 The Carloto children actually like the urban area of Paragominas, where they live and study.
 In the city are their friends, the computer, and television.
 They make no effort to hide, however, the fact that they would rather spend the day at the farm that supports the family, and it is easy to understand why.
 For these children, the Amazon is their backyard.

 Bazilio, the children’s father, sometimes takes them around the forest areas that cover more than half of the farm, and are part of a pilot project for enriching vegetation, promoted by The Nature Conservancy (TNC) and supported by Fundo Vale and by the United States Agency for International Development (USAID).
 It is at that moment that it becomes most evident how much the life these children lead today is different whom what it would have been a decade ago.